- What is Cellulite?

 Aromatherapy massage using essential oils such as geranium, black pepper, cypress, ginger and rosemary may increase blood flow.

-Any internet search will throw of a myriad of remedies for cellulite but one that keeps cropping up is caffeine.
+An internet search shows a myriad of remedies for cellulite but one that keeps cropping up is caffeine.

 Caffeine, when applied topically, is claimed to tighten the skin, dilate blood vessels thus improving circulation and temporarily reduce the size of individual fat cells.